-- Heat the oil and butter in a skillet (I love cast iron) over medium heat for a few minutes, until it begins to smoke.
+- Heat the oil and butter in a large skillet (I love cast iron) over medium heat for a few minutes, until it begins to smoke.

 - Add the steaks, and cook for about 4 - 5 minutes per side for medium rare, a bit longer if you like your steak less red.

 - Remove the steaks to a plate and cover loosely with foil while you make the sauce.